Characters of the Marvel Cinematic Universe: M–Z: Monica Rambeau

 Rambeau goes to the S.A.B.E.R. space station and works with Fury.
 In 2026, she is sent to investigate a jump point anomaly and learns that Danvers is investigating another one.
 When she touches it, she gets transported to a barren planet and is attacked by Kree soldiers.
 She gets transported back to the station and she and Fury return to Earth to Jersey City to meet Kamala Khan at her parents' house.
 Rambeau is reunited with Danvers there and explains how she got powers before having to rescue Khan from the sky.
 Eventually, she and Khan are transported to Tarnax IV, where a group of Skrulls live.
 When Danvers arrives, they are attacked by Dar-Benn and help the Skrulls onto Danvers's spaceship.
 Rambeau speaks with Danvers on the ship and the three try to work out their entanglement.
 They go to Aladna and meet the Prince, who is married to Danvers.
 Rambeau fights against Dar-Benn when she arrives and helps pilot the ship as they leave.
 On another planet, she and Danvers have a heartfelt conversation and return to the S.A.B.E.R.
 Space station to evacuate Fury and the agents.
-They then fight Dar-Ben again on her ship, in which she acquires both Quantum bands and tears a hole in the universe.
+They then fight Dar-Benn again on her ship, in which she acquires both Quantum bands and tears a hole in the universe.
 Rambeau, powered up by Khan and Danvers, flies into the other universe and closes the tear before passing out.
 She awakes in the X-Mansion and meets Binary, an alternate version of her mother, and Beast.

-As of 2025, the character has appeared in three projects: the films Captain Marvel and The Marvels; and the Disney+ series WandaVision.
+As of 2026, the character has appeared in three projects: the films Captain Marvel and The Marvels; and the Disney+ series WandaVision.
 An alternate universe variant of Rambeau appeared in one project: the Disney+ animated series What If...?.

 Ramonda

-Ramonda (portrayed by Angela Bassett) is the Queen Mother of Wakanda, wife of T'Chaka, and mother of T'Challa and Shuri.
-She stands by her son's side as Queen mother when he becomes King of Wakanda, but is soon forced into exile when N'Jadaka seemingly-defeats T'Challa in ritual combat and seizes the throne.
+Ramonda (portrayed by Angela Bassett) is the Queen-Mother of Wakanda, wife of T'Chaka, and mother of T'Challa and Shuri.
+She stands by her son's side as queen mother when he becomes King of Wakanda, but is soon forced into exile when N'Jadaka seemingly-defeats T'Challa in ritual combat and seizes the throne.
 In 2018, she becomes the Queen regnant of Wakanda, and in 2023, she reunites with her children after they are restored to life.
-In 2024, her son dies of an illness and Ramonda is reinstated as Queen regnant of Wakanda.
+In 2024, her son dies of an illness and Ramonda is reinstated as queen regnant of Wakanda.
 In 2025, Wakanda is attacked by the nation of Talokan, their leader Namor floods the throne room of the palace, and Ramonda drowns after saving Riri Williams from the water.

-As of 2025, the character has appeared in three projects: the films Black Panther, Avengers: Endgame (cameo), and Black Panther: Wakanda Forever.
+As of 2026, the character has appeared in three projects: the films Black Panther, Avengers: Endgame (cameo), and Black Panther: Wakanda Forever.
 An alternate universe variant of Ramonda appeared in one project: the Disney+ animated series What If...?.